confidential & free consultation

 California labor laws require employers to calculate overtime rates in a specific way.
-This aims to ensure that every non-exempt employee who works overtime receives the full rate that is 1.5 times their “regular rate of pay.”
+This aims to ensure that every non-exempt employee who works overtime receives the full rate which is 1.5 times their “regular rate of pay.”
 While the regular rate of pay might seem relatively simple and straightforward, it can be a complicated matter in many situations, and many employers make mistakes.

 Mistakes in overtime calculations can deprive employees of the full overtime pay they deserve.
 If you believe that your employer underpaid you for overtime hours, speak with a California unpaid overtime attorney today.